James2250/SMW-MusicNamer/README.md

 # SMW-MusicNamer

-Looks like someone made a good version of this, go use that!
+Looks like someone made a professional music identifier, go use that!
 (SMW Music Identifier by dtothefourth) https://www.smwcentral.net/?p=section&a=details&id=25891

 Tries to name custom songs in Super Mario World rom hacks that have inserted music from AddMusicK.
 Just need to run IdentifyMusic.py and give the filename.